-HDR processing can be a great option for creating powerful photographs, but you may not always have multiple exposures of the same shot.
-In a case where you don’t have 3, 5, or maybe even 7 different exposures to create a true HDR image you can still replicate the HDR look in Lightroom or Photoshop using a single exposure.
+HDR processing can be a great option for creating powerful photographs, but you may not always have multiple bracketed exposures of the same shot.
+In a case where you don’t have 3, 5, or maybe even 7 different exposures to create a true HDR image, you can still increase the dynamic range and create HDR effects in Lightroom or Photoshop using a single exposure.

-We’ll take a look at the process of creating HDR-like effects in both Lightroom and Photoshop in this one article.
-Lightroom is a little better for this purpose, so I recommend using Lightroom if possible, but for those of you who do not have Lightroom we’ll also show how it can be done in Photoshop.
+We’ll look at the process of creating HDR-like effects in both Lightroom and Photoshop in this article.
+Lightroom is a little better for this purpose, so I recommend using Lightroom if possible, but for those of you who do not have Lightroom, we’ll also show how it can be done in Photoshop.

 Let’s start with Lightroom.
 The effects we’ll be using in this tutorial are the same settings used by our HDR Strong preset from our set of 40 HDR Lightroom Presets.
 You can either apply these settings manually or use the presets if you want to save some time.

 We’ll be working with this sample photo:

 And here is how it will look after our changes in Lightroom: